The opioid epidemic is a nationwide crisis, affecting millions of people across the United States.

 How Waypoint Recovery Center Is Helping

 One of South Carolina’s top addiction treatment centers, Waypoint Recovery provides inpatient treatment for opioid addiction in Cameron and intensive outpatient treatment in North Charleston.
-Our holistic and personalized treatment approach addresses addiction as a chronic illness, providing clients with the tools necessary to promote a sustained recovery.
+Our holistic and personalized treatment approach addresses addiction as a chronic illness, providing clients with the tools necessary to promote sustained recovery.